Pushwoosh/pushwoosh-unity/Documentation/Pushwoosh.md

 ---
 ### SetCommunicationEnabled

-A binary method enabling/disabling all communication with Pushwoosh.
-The boolean value is false unsubscribes the device from receiving push notifications and stops in-app messages download.
-The value true reverses the effect.
+A binary method enabling/disabling all communication with Pushwoosh. **false** boolean value unsubscribes the device from receiving push notifications and stops in-app messages download.
+The value **true** reverses the effect.

 ```csharp
     public virtual void SetCommunicationEnabled(bool enable);